duchene/phylomad/README.md

 source("phylomad.Rscript")
 ```

-Similarly, if you have access to a bash shell, set your directory to the PhyloMAd folder and execute the R script by hand.
+Similarly, if you have access to a bash shell, you can set your directory to the PhyloMAd folder and execute the R script by hand.

 ```coffee
 cd pathToPhyloMAd
 Rscript phylomad.Rscript
 ```

-In mac machines, PhyloMAd will open a terminal window when opened and log the progress.
-In windows, a log file with the progress will be saved in the main PhyloMAd folder.
-This log file is mainly useful for debugging or monitoring progress, so it is safe to delete it when the program is closed.
+PhyloMAd will open a terminal window when opened and log the progress, which is useful for debugging or monitoring progress.

 ## Brief tutorial